OpenArCloud/SpatialDDS-spec/README.md

 The script injects the referenced IDL and manifest sources and writes `SpatialDDS-<version>-full.md` to the repository root, providing a convenient reference to the complete spec.

+## Browsing the spec locally

+The repository includes a lightweight [MkDocs](https://www.mkdocs.org/) configuration so you can explore the spec with built-in navigation and search:

+1. Install MkDocs (e.g. `pip install mkdocs`).
+2. Generate the MkDocs sources with `./scripts/prepare_mkdocs.py` (also invoked by `build-spec.sh`).
+This expands all `{{include:...}}` blocks and writes the result to `mkdocs_docs/`.
+3. Launch a local preview with `mkdocs serve` or render static files with `mkdocs build` (output goes to `site/`).

+MkDocs reads from the generated `mkdocs_docs/` tree, so updating any section and re-running the helper script keeps the browsing experience current.

+### Automatic publishing

+Changes pushed to `main` automatically rebuild and publish the MkDocs site via `.github/workflows/docs.yml`.
+After the initial deploy, configure GitHub Pages to serve from the `gh-pages` branch to make updates live.

 ## Contributing

 Issues and pull requests are welcome.
 Please open an issue to discuss large changes or questions about the specification.